 4) Personal Date Sheet Questions about Drug, Alcohol, or Mental Health Care

 Questions 25-33 of the Personal Date Sheet focus on drug or alcohol treatment or mental health care.
-This is private, confidential medical care received based a medical condition for which many licensees receive appropriate care.
+This private, confidential medical care received based a medical condition for which many licensees receive appropriate care.
 The VRP, PNAP, and the PHMP will utilize your own health care needs against the licensee as a reason to determine an impairment exists.
-This is even though the care is for a diagnosed medical condition, for which licensees receive proper care, and treat with lawful dispensed prescriptions.
+This even though the care is for a diagnosed medical condition, for which licensees receive proper care, and treat with lawful dispensed prescriptions.
 Do not give PNAP any personal information about you, about your medical condition, about the medications you take.
 They're only using it against you.
 Please call to discuss your case